FormidableLabs/radium/_includes/examples.md

 - Dead code elimination
 - Highly expressive

-Despite that, there are some common CSS features and techniques that inline styles don't easily accommodate: media queries, browser states (`:hover`, `:focus`, `:active`) and situational style modifiers.
+Despite that, there are some common CSS features and techniques that inline styles don't easily accommodate: media queries, browser states (`:hover`, `:focus`, `:active`) and modifiers (no more <code>.btn-primary</code>!).
 Radium offers a standard interface and abstractions for dealing with these problems.

 When we say expressive, we mean it: math, concatenation, regex, conditionals, functions&ndash;JavaScript is at your disposal.
 Modern web applications demand that the display changes when data changes, and Radium is here to help.